• Dental bridges are fixed dental restorations that are attached to adjacent teeth.

 Picture by Authority Dental under CC 2.0 license

-This type of bridge is often quite small and lightweight.
-At the same time it offers a lot of chewing comfort.
-The pressure from your jaws is evenly distributed and complete breakage is unlikely and rare.
+This type of bridge is often relatively small and lightweight.
+At the same time, it offers a lot of chewing comfort.
+The pressure from your jaws is evenly distributed, and complete breakage is unlikely.
 Traditional bridges can last for up to 15 years.

-The most common material is porcelain fused to metal, which does not have the great aesthetics of some full-porcelain restorations.
-However, these bridges are strong enough to replace back teeth, including molars.
+The most common material is porcelain-fused-to-metal, which does not have the aesthetic appeal of some full-porcelain restorations.
+However, these bridges are strong enough to replace teeth, including molars.

 Cantilever bridge